Fermi acceleration under Lorentz invariance violation: First-order Fermi acceleration

 The power-law index changes from $-2.0$ to $-3.0$ when the energy goes from $10^{18}$ to $5\times10^{19}$ eV for $n=2$ and $\delta_2=10^{-36}\ \textrm{eV}^{-2}$.
 Therefore, the introduction of LIV into the first-order Fermi mechanism results in an important modification of the energy spectrum emitted by the source.

-The introduction of LIV in Fermi's first-order mechanism causes a suppression of the flux of particles for energies above the break, similar to that observed in measurements~\cite{PhysRevLett.125.121106}.
-Figures~\ref{fig:en:spec:1nd:order:auger:1} and~\ref{fig:en:spec:1nd:order:auger:2} show a fit of the LIV parameter to the energy spectrum measured by the Pierre Auger Observatory.
-The fit has the unique intention of comparing the suppression caused by LIV in the first-order Fermi mechanism with the data.
-It is not our intention to explain the data or limit LIV coefficients.
-The resulting spectrum of the fit could be seen as the flux of particles produced by one source near Earth.
-The fit resulted in $\delta_1 \leq (5.1 \pm 1.0) \times 10^{-20} \ \textrm{eV}^{-1}$ and $\delta_2 \leq (2.9 \pm 0.2) \times 10^{-39}\ \textrm{eV}^{-2}$.
+The introduction of LIV in Fermi's first-order mechanism causes a suppression of the flux of particles for energies above the break, similar to that observed in measurements done by the Pierre Auger Observatory~\cite{PhysRevLett.125.121106}.
+Figures~\ref{fig:en:spec:1nd:order:auger:1} and~\ref{fig:en:spec:1nd:order:auger:2} show the energy spectrum measured by the Pierre Auger Observatory and the solution of equation \ref{eq:espectrum:solution:1} for different values of $\delta_1$ and $\delta_2$, respectvely.
+The plot is an illustration of the effect of LIV suppression in the Fermi first-order mechanism.
+It is not our intention to explain the data or limit LIV coefficients in this analysis.